Thushar1108/WildPark_CN/README.md

   - Toggle forecast mode to query future dates/time ranges.
   - Predicts violation hotspots for a selected day of the week and hour window (between 1 and 4 hours).
   - Implements a **Time-Decay model** (2.0x weight for records in the last 7 days of the dataset).
+- **Patrol Routing**:
+   - The dashboard features an automated patrol routing engine that assigns high-priority violation hotspots to available patrol units.
+It is designed for maximum resilience and smart resource distribution.
+   - divide the top-N grid cells across patrol units using a greedy round-robin assignment ranked by impact_score (highest to lowest)
 - **Trend Detection**: Compares recent 7-day averages against a prior 21-day baseline to display trend directions (`▲ Increasing`, `— Stable`, `▼ Decreasing`).
 - **Confidence Scoring**: Categorizes predictions into `High`, `Medium`, or `Low` confidence levels based on historical sample size.
 - **Interactive KPI Cards**: Custom HTML cards styled in a premium green aesthetic, featuring smooth hover expansion effects.